Subcutaneous Transmitter (A3013)

 In the figure above, we see the scatter of the next sample relative to a first sample.
 The width of the scatter is 924 μs, which is 30 ticks, exactly as we expect.
 The mean sample separation is a little less than 2 ms, which is correct for 512 SPS.

-As we mentioned above, a dual-channel transmitter sends samples from its two channels with separate IDs, so that the receiver stores the samples as if they come from two different transmitters.
+A dual-channel transmitter sends samples from its two channels with separate IDs, so that the receiver stores the samples as if they come from two different transmitters.
 The X channel number of a dual-channel transmitter is always even, so it can be 2, 4,...
 14. The Y channel number is always one greater than the X channel ID.

 The simplest way to divide the transmitter between two channels is to alternate between channels, so that you transmit both with the same sample rate.
 That's how the A3013C works.
 But the A3013B does something different.
 The bandwidth of X is much greater than that of Y, so there's no point in transmitting Y with the same sample rate as X. Instead, the A3013B transmits 7 samples of X at 512 SPS, and then skips an X sample to transmit a Y sample.
 Because the data recording software will be expecting an X sample at this instant, but will fail to find one, it will insert a substitute message whose value is equal to the previously-received sample.
 Most of the time, the substitute message does a good job of recovering the original signal, and when it does not do a good job, the failure is not dramatic.